vinayvascuri/Maverik_Capstone_VinayKumar/README.md

 ## Your contribution to the project:

-### Exploratory Data Analysis (EDA):
-Conducted EDA on Time Series, Qualitative, and Merged datasets.
+1.Conducted EDA on Time Series, Qualitative, and Merged datasets.

-Analyzed descriptive statistics of Time Series dataset, including Average Fuel & Non-Fuel sales.
+2.Analyzed descriptive statistics of Time Series dataset, including Average Fuel & Non-Fuel sales.

-Explored correlation matrix of target variables with other features.
+3.Explored correlation matrix of target variables with other features.

-Engaged in feature engineering to enhance model performance.
+4.Engaged in feature engineering to enhance model performance.

-### Model Development:
-Created ARIMA and Prophet models for time series forecasting.
+5.Created ARIMA and Prophet models for time series forecasting.

-Presented results of the Prophet model, supported by insightful visualizations.
+6.Presented results of the Prophet model, supported by insightful visualizations.

-Contributed to the Introduction, framing pertinent questions, and summarizing key results in the report.
+7.Contributed to the Introduction, framing pertinent questions, and summarizing key results in the report.